-By Natalie of A Pair of Travel Pants
+By Natalie at A Pair of Travel Pants

 We drove across the Namib Desert in Namibia to get to Luderitz on the Atlantic Coast.
 Getting to Luderitz is not so much about the destination, but the journey.
 The drive through the desert is epic!
 Huge sand dunes will blow their way onto the highway and a high-wind advisory is in effect every afternoon.
 We saw some of the most incredible landscapes that were so empty, we were able to stop on the side of the road, take our clothes off, and run around naked with only the wild horses to judge us.